Suffering Devastation and Grief Loss

 -Parents should not be visitors.

 -Do everything possible to foster a positive relationship between your ex and your children.
 DO NOT talk negatively about the other parent.
+You should click here now if you want to contact a family lawyer to guide you through the family law system.

 -If you are struggling and considering suicide, please call the Suicide Prevention Lifeline / Hotline 1-800-273-8255